-The NRS maintains a database of maximum residue limits (MRLs) established for Australia and major export markets for industries supported by the NRS.
-All analysis results are checked for compliance with Australian standards and relevant international MRLs.
+The NRS maintains information on maximum residue limits (MRLs) that apply to Australia and major export markets for industries supported by the NRS.
+All analysis results are checked for compliance with the Australian standards and relevant international MRLs.

-For the Australian MRL standard see legislation.gov.au/Series/F2019L01105.
-For MRL requirements for some international export markets see agriculture.gov.au/nrs-databases.
+For the Australian MRL standard see legislation.gov.au/Series/F2023L01350